 Solar hot water evolved!
-Solar hydronics (also known as solar thermal energy) technology allows you to not only heat water using the power of the sun, but heat your home as well!
+Solar hydronics (AKA solar thermal energy) technology allows not only heat water using the power of the sun, but heat your home as well!
 Cut your water heating and general heating bills while slashing greenhouse gas emissions!

-Our super-efficient and environmentally friendly “whole of house” Rotex solar space heating systems are comprised of the following components:
+Our super-efficient and environmentally friendly “whole of house” Rotex solar space heating systems comprise the following components:

 Apricus evacuated tube collectors